edHelper.com

 By Colleen Messina

-1 If cats make you sneeze and snakes make your skin crawl, maybe you need an aquatic pet.
+1 Are you thinking about getting a pet?
+If cats make you sneeze and snakes make your skin crawl, maybe you need an aquatic pet.
 Fish can be fascinating, and they are much easier to take care of than their furry or scaly friends.
-Taking the plunge into having an aquarium can be exciting.
+Taking the plunge into having an aquarium can be rewarding.

 2 One advantage of pet fish is that you can make your aquarium either simple or complicated.
 Owning a goldfish is like dipping your toe into a meandering stream.
 Even a small child can do it under a watchful adult eye.
 Later, you can move your way up to exotic saltwater fish as you gain experience.
 Having a saltwater tank without learning a lot first would be like running full speed to the edge of a dock and jumping into a cold lake.